Rapporter/rapport/_includes/functions-autogenerated.md

 character vector provided in
     <code>fp</code>
     argument contains
-only header data and not the whole template
+only the header data (not the whole template)
    </p>
   </td>
  </tr>